hippiehunter/dblbook/src/chapter_2/routines.md

 # Routines
+A function, subroutine or method is a self-contained block of code designed to perform a specific task.
+The task could be anything, from complex mathematical operations to manipulating data or creating output.
+Each routine is given a name, and this name is used to call or invoke the routine at different points in a program.

+Routines usually take inputs, known as 'arguments' or 'parameters', and return output(s), or 'return value'.
+The inputs are values that the routine operates on, and the output is the result of the routine's operation.

+One key feature of functions is that they promote reusability and organization in code.
+If you have a task that needs to be performed multiple times throughout a program, you can define a function for that task and then call the function whenever the task needs to be performed.
+This helps to reduce repetition and makes the code easier to maintain and understand.

+While you may find that a significant portion of your existing application code consists of large routines, opting for smaller, more precise routines over comprehensive 'kitchen sink' ones comes with a host of benefits.

+First, smaller routines are generally easier to understand and maintain.
+Each routine has a specific, well-defined purpose, which can be described by its name and the names of its parameters.
+When you need to modify a routine or diagnose an issue, you can focus on a smaller amount of code that's specific to one task, rather than having to navigate a larger, more complex routine that handles many tasks.

+Second, smaller routines promote code reusability.
+If a routine performs a single, well-defined task, it's likely that task could be needed elsewhere in your program or even in other programs.
+By keeping your routines small and focused, you make it easier to reuse your code, reducing duplication and making your overall codebase more efficient.

+Third, smaller routines are easier to test.
+You can write unit tests for each routine that cover its expected behavior, handling of edge cases, and error conditions.
+This would be far more challenging with a larger routine where different tasks are intertwined.

+Lastly, decomposing a problem into smaller parts can often make the problem easier to solve and the solution easier to reason about.
+It's a form of 'divide and conquer' strategy that's often very effective in programming.

+### Subroutines

 Subroutines are self-contained blocks of code designed to perform specific tasks.
 They are similar to functions with a void return type in other languages.
 There are two types of subroutines in DBL: local and regular subroutines.

-### Subroutines

 An external subroutine, simply referred to as a subroutine, is a separate entity from the routine that calls it.
 This subroutine can be present in the same source file as the invoking routine or in a different file.